Industrial Dust Collection Systems

 Equipment: (1) DCH-2 Cartridge Dust Collector; (2) Flexible Extractor Arms

 Solution: Dust migration was eliminated by installing a partial enclosure to contain the contaminants and a baghouse to collect them.
+This acts as a concrete dust vacuum.
 Baghouse handles water as well as dust, and specialized media prevents the contaminant from freezing to the media in low temperatures.

 Equipment: (1) Custom Containment Enclosure; (1) BT Baghouse Dust Collector

-Problem: Stamping company wanted to keep the tool room in their new facility from getting dirty and dingy as a result of dust generated by the surface grinders.
+Problem: Stamping company wanted to keep the tool room in their new facility from getting dirty and dingy as a result of dust generated by the surface grinders and granite sandblasting.

 Solution: Source capture of dust from the machines to a central cartridge collector is still keeping the tool room clean after a number of years of use.